-- The wine spirits are blended and placed for some months in barrels. - Half of the brandy in each barrel is then blended in another barrel containing older brandy. - Finally, half of that barrel is placed in yet another barrel containing even older brandy.
+- 1. The wine spirits are blended and placed for some months in barrels. - 2.
+Half of the brandy in each barrel is then blended in another barrel containing older brandy. - 3.
+Finally, half of that barrel is placed in yet another barrel containing even older brandy.

-Fruit-Flavored Brandies
+Fruit-Flavored Brandies and Pomace Brandy

 In the United States, fruit-flavored brandies are classified as cordials and are usually bottled at more than 70 proof.
+(Chapter 5 has more on proof.)
 Sugar, natural coloring, fruit, and other flavorings are added.
-You can find brandies flavored with such diverse ingredients as apricots, bananas, coffee, and peaches.
+You can find brandies flavored with such diverse ingredients as apricots, bananas, coffee, blackberries, and peaches.
+Check out Chapter 6 for a more-complete discussion of cordials.